 Optical liquid level sensors do not measure the liquid level, instead, they detect the presence or absence of liquid.
-Optical liquid level sensors consist of two main parts: an infra-red LED and phototransistor that is accurately positioned at the base of the sensor tip.
+Optical liquid level sensors consist of two main parts; An infra-red LED and a phototransistor that is accurately positioned at the base of the sensor tip.

 Advantages of Optical Liquid Level Sensors:

-The main selling points for an optical liquid level sensor is their compact size, their solid state design, their low cost and reliability.
-However, while extremely accurate for point level sensing in high pressure, temperature and at times corrosive environments, they are less useful for continuous level measurement applications.
+The main selling points for an optical liquid level sensor is their compact size, their solid-state design, their low cost, and their reliability.
+However, while extremely accurate for point-level sensing in high pressure, temperature, and at times corrosive environments; they are less useful for continuous-level measurement applications.

 - Measuring accuracy: 1MM